 The one thing that bothers me the most about the weather is when people know a tropical cyclone (typhoon) is rolling in and still do nothing to prepare for it.
 It bothers me more than the storm itself, especially when they roll in somewhere in the country every single year.

-There are only two official seasons of weather in the Philippines and they are:
+There are only two official seasons of weather in the Philippines, and they are:

-When I lived in Phoenix, Arizona, I used to laugh at the people we called “snowbirds” — people who came to Phoenix for the winter from places where it was much colder.
+When I lived in Phoenix, Arizona, I used to laugh at the people we called “snowbirds”.
+The people who came to Phoenix for the winter from places where it was much colder.
 The snowbirds would walk around in T-shirts and shorts when everyone else was wearing heavy clothing, sweaters and jackets.
 It was amusing, but understandable.

-Even though I’ve lived in the Philippines for several years, it’s almost always either warm or hot for me.
+Even though I’ve lived in the Philippines for more than a decade, it’s almost always either warm or hot for me.
 The Filipinos are running around in sweaters and jackets during the cold season while I’m wearing a T-shirt.
 I guess I could be considered something like a “snowbird”, but not coming from a place where it snows.

 Most of the bad weather in the Philippines occurs during the rainy season (but not always).
 That’s when the tropical storms and cyclones like to roll in, destroy things and kill people.
-There is a website I visit almost every day during rainy season, to find out what the current state of the weather is: The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA)
+There’s a website I visit almost every day during rainy season, to find out what the current state of the weather is: The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA)